Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Summary and Conclusion

 \section{Summary and Conclusion}

-An improved thermodynamically consistent hadron resonance gas (HRG) model is used in this study by taking excluded volume (EV) effects into consideration in order to explain several relative hadronic yields in URHIC over a wide range of collision $\sqrt{s_{NN}}$ energy using a set of model parameters.
-We have assigned a hard-core finite size volume to baryons (antibaryons) through bag model approach using $B$= 272 MeV/fm$^{3}$.
-For protons, this gives a radius of 0.59 fm which is a reasonable value.
-The hard-core volumes of the other baryons (antibaryons) increase according to their masses.
-The mesons have been treated as point particles.
-We find that though the baryons and antibaryons may be treated as incompressible however they appear to be partly deformable, where the deformation factor $\zeta$ is $\sim$ 2.8.
-Our approach remains quiet valid even at values of thermodynamic variables, i.e., temperature ($T$) and baryon chemical potential ($\mu_{B}$) of the HRG system under extreme conditions.
+An improved thermodynamically consistent hadron resonance gas (HRG) model is used in this study by taking excluded volume (EV) effects into consideration in order to explain several relative hadronic yields in URHIC over a wide range of collision $\sqrt{s_{NN}}$ energy using three different set of model parameters for the three cases of the proton hard-core radii i.e., \textit{r} = 0.40 fm, 0.59 fm, 0.80 fm.
+We have used the bag model approach to fix the hard-core volume of different baryons (antibaryons) according to their masses.
+The mesons however have been treated as point particles.
+We find that though the baryons and antibaryons may be treated as incompressible however they appear to be partly deformable, where the deformation factor $\zeta$ $\sim$ 3.5, 3.1 and 3.0 for the above mentioned three cases.
+Our approach is seen to be quiet valid even at values of thermodynamic variables, i.e., temperature ($T$) and BCP ($\mu_{B}$) of the HRG system under extreme conditions.
 The centre-of-mass energy $\sqrt{s_{NN}}$ dependent ansatz is used for fixing the values of these two thermodynamic variables ($T$) and ($\mu_{B}$).
-Clear evidence of a double chemical freeze-out scenario, one corresponding to baryons (antibaryons) and the other to mesons, is seen.
-The baryons are found to freeze-out earlier than the mesons.
+Clear evidence of a double CFO scenario, one corresponding to baryons (antibaryons) and the other to mesons, is seen.
+The baryons are found to freeze-out nearly simultaneously but earlier than the mesons.
 We also take into account the final state contributions of the heavier hadronic resonances with masses up to 2 GeV through their weak decays.
 We have included single weak decays as well as the double decays where weak decay is followed by strong decay.
 We use minimum $\chi^{2}$/dof fits to theoretically explain the variation of the experimental particle ratios with centre-of-mass collision energy.
 When attempting to explain the unlike mass ratios of strange and non-strange hadrons, e.g., $K/\pi$ and $\Xi^{+}/\pi^{-}$, we find that the theoretical results overestimate the experimental data significantly.
 In order to achieve a reasonably good agreement between the theoretical results with the experimental data, we have introduced a strangeness (anti)strangeness imbalance factor, $\gamma_{s}$, which can explain the abundance of strange hadrons relative to non-strange ones, especially pions, which are the most abundantly produced non-strange hadrons.
 After applying the same strangeness imbalance correction factor $\gamma_{s}$ to each case, we find that the theoretical curves match quite well with the trend of the experimental data, with reasonable values of the minimum $\chi^{2}$/dof for each case.
+The theoretical results obtained for the case when proton hard-core radius is taken to be 0.59 fm are found to yield better results.
+This value is also in agreement with that obtained through a satisfactory description of the ground state nuclear matter~\cite{vovchenkoprl}.